Documentation

 • Adjust the Top/Bottom/Left/Right values so that only the front cover is within the crop box (the Cropped page size underneath the image on the right must match the trim size).

-• Follow steps above for adding the cover page.
+• Follow the steps for adding the cover page.

 Adjust the PDF

-Crop the pages to the correct trim size (if necessary) and reduce the size of your PDF so that it can be navigated quickly.
+Crop the pages to the correct trim size (if necessary) and reduce the size of the PDF so that it can be navigated quickly.

-• Click on the Page Thumbnails menu in the panel on the far left of your PDF.
-(If you do not see the menu, click on the gray bar with a right pointing arrow.
+• Click on the Page Thumbnails menu in the panel on the far left of the PDF.
+(If the menu is not visible, click on the gray bar with a right pointing arrow.
 If the menu is not in this panel, right click and choose Page Thumbnails.)

 • Right click on any page and select Crop Pages.